-Now it’s time to deconstruct.
-Could not be easier.
+Now it’s time to deconstruct the pies to make my apple crumble baked apples.
+This could not be easier.
 First I cut the top off four apples and cored them.
 (I used a melon baller to make this easy.)
 They got a sprinkle of lemon juice so they would not go brown and then I scooped the pie filling from the other unused half of the pie into a bowl.

 The next part is as simple as you can get.
 I just spooned the apple pie filling into the hollowed out apples.
 That’s it.
 All there is.
 Could it get any easier?
 I am LOVING this recipe.
 Into the oven at 375º F for about 35 minutes they go until the apples are starting to get soft.